whokilleddb/ETWListicle/README.md

 The function uses `VirtualQuery()` to get information about the memory pages.
 Now, if a page has:

 - RW permissions and the memory page is private, it usually indicates pointers on the heap (especially note that the heap cannot have execute permissions)
-- If the memory pages within the region are mapped into the view of an image section and is RX, we can say that it belongs to the code section (remember that you cannot write to a code section)
+- If the memory page within the region is mapped into the view of an image section and is RX, we can say that it belongs to the code section (remember that you cannot write to a code section)

 ---

 Back to `GetEtwpRegistrationTableVA()`.
-I came across [this stackoverflow question](https://stackoverflow.com/a/6127080) which demonstrates how we can use `GetModuleHandle()` to find the base address of ntdll in memory (even I forget at times that `HMODULE` essentially represents the base address of the module in memory.)
-We parse the memory to locate the `.data` section.
-Now comes the tricky part:
+I came across [this stackoverflow question](https://stackoverflow.com/a/6127080) which demonstrates how we can use `GetModuleHandle()` to find the base address of `ntdll` in memory (remember kids, `HMODULE` essentially represents the base address of the module in memory).
+Once we have the base address, we can walk the PE file till we locate the `.data` section.

+Once we have the `.data` section, we use brute force to search for `EtwpRegistrationTable`:

 ```c
 PRTL_RB_TREE rb_tree = (PRTL_RB_TREE)&data_segment[i];